JLeopoldA/quickstart-L1-node/archive-nodes/fuse/README.md

 This quickstart utilizes the quickstart provided by fuse.
-It doesn't not require an L1 node to operate, as it uses Nethermind.
+It does not require an L1 node to operate, as it uses Nethermind.
 This quickstart also uses a Docker container.

 Download script.